picturemaxx/ansible-varnish/README.md

 Dependencies
 ------------

-debops.secret
-debops.ferm
-debops.tcpwrappers
+None.

 Example Playbook
 ----------------

 The default settings assume varnish to be run on the same server as the webserver.
-Varnish by default will listen to any ip address on port 6081 and forwards all requests to localhost port 8080 Be sure to set those variables to fit your needs.
-I will add some working examples below.
+Varnish by default will listen to any ip address on port `6081` and forwards all requests to localhost port `8080` Be sure to set those variables to fit your needs.

-tbd

 License
 -------

+GPLv3

 Author Information
 ------------------

+Jürgen Waibel <info@jwd-software.de>
+Michael Weinrich <michael.weinrich@picturemaxx.com>